Rnen/AdminToolbox/README.md

 ### Friendly Fire

 *For every act of friendly fire, the server* <br>
-*console and the log files will take note.*
+*console and the log files will take note.* <br>

+*The Plugin also supports disabling certain* <br>
+*types of damage dealt between players.*

 <br>

 ### Advanced GodMode

-- Turn off damage for players
+Turn off damage for players.

-- Instakill

 *'Advanced' in the sense of `106` with ATGOD* <br>
 *cannot be contained, amongst other things.*